Derrick Bell: NYU School of Law

-Bell's visiting professorship at New York University began in 1991.
+Bell's full time visiting professorship at New York University began in 1991.
 After his two-year leave of absence, his position at Harvard ended and he remained at NYU where he continued to write and lecture on issues of race and civil rights.
+He related these issues to music in a book of parables and introduced the Bell Annual Gospel Choir Concert, which is a tradition at the school today.
+During his time at NYU Law, Bell supported a student organization who were demanding the university hire more faculty of color.
+Taking advice from Bell, the student organization led silent protests outside faculty meetings.